andreaalboni/Distributed-Autonomous-Systems/README.md

 ## Task 2.2

 ### 1. Open and login to foxglove

 With a chromium based browser visit [foxglove.dev](https://app.foxglove.dev/) or download from [here](https://foxglove.dev/download) the foxglove app.
 Once the login is done, click `open connection...`, and open the foxglove WebSocket URL `ws://localhost:8765`.
-In the top right, click on `layout`, then `Import from file...` and select the `DAS-foxglove-layout.json` file present in the root of the exam_project
+In the top right, click on `layout`, then `Import from file...` and select the `DAS-foxglove-layout.json` file present in the root of the project

 ### 2. Build the Image (Linux only)